 - EASA Medical (class 1) Certificate

-Theoretical Training: The ATP theoretical knowledge course (ground school) comprises of 14 subjects and includes approximately 800 hrs of classroom training; Bristol GS approved inter-active video training, slide presentation, progress tests and sample exams.
-The theoretical course comprises of two semesters.
-The first semester begins with a full time residential theoretical training (ATP Residential Ground School).
+Theoretical Training: The ATP theoretical knowledge course (ground school) comprises of 13 subjects and includes approximately 800 hrs of classroom training; inter-active video training, slide presentation, progress tests and sample exams.
+The theoretical training comprises of a full time residential Ground School, on weekdays, 8 hours per day.
 After the end of the theoretical training, the student may participate in official examinations with Austro Control, in the examination center provided by Global Aviation at its base in Athens.
 During the theoretical training, the student will be taught the following subjects:

 - (010) Air Law,